Cactus64k/attiny_lm75a/README.md

 * 1x schottky diode
 * 1x optional 0ohm resistor

-This code provide UART thermomether with 4s period.
+This code provide UART thermometer with 4s period.
 UART and I2C is software.
 Features:
 * low power device(12µA in sleep mode)
 * easy connect to PC(using uart->usb converter)